Red Light (f(x) album)

-Background
+Background and release

 Red Light has a dark and eerie concept, which f(x) said they liked.
 Krystal added that she liked this concept because she is often given roles that make her look pretty, and just this once she wanted something that would make her look darker and different.

 Naver describes the album's title track, "Red Light", as a "blast of urban rhythm bit, reversal in electro house genre".
 The lyrics talk about capturing great moments, stopping and reconsidering what is important in life.
 Also, it is a message, using a "red light" to symbolize the warning, that is expressed in an eye-catching way.
 Jakob Dorof of Vice described the song as "a high-tech whiplash thriller with a chorus that hits like a fist and, by the second blow, has you begging for it."
 Kenzie, wrote the lyrics and Maegan Cottone of Phrased Differently, Daniel Ullmann, Bryan Jarett, Allison Kaplan and Sherry St. Germain were credited with the song's music.
 It was produced by Lee Soo-man and Casper & B. f(x) member Amber Liu describes the song's dance as the "most passionate" and "most dynamic".
 Luna said that the song's genre fitted with their aim for a slightly intense but feminine image.

+The group played their first performance of the album's lead single, "Red Light", on July 3, 2014, through Mnet's M Countdown.
 The title track "Red Light" was played on Korean Broadcasting System's K-Pop Connection radio from July 8, 2014.

-Release and charts

-The group played their first performance of the album's lead single, "Red Light", on July 3, 2014, through Mnet's M Countdown.
+Commercial performance

 The Red Light album reached number one on the weekly Gaon Album Chart, while the promotional single "Red Light" went to number two on the Gaon Digital Chart and the Billboard K-pop Hot 100.
 Several other non-promotional album tracks also charted on the Gaon and K-pop Hot 100 charts.
 The record sold 86,143 copies in South Korea in 2014, the nineteenth best-selling album of the year.